tw1984/rdmMatch/README.md

 # rdmMatch
-This script matches RDMs to Windows Drives
+This script matches RDMs to Windows Drives.
+The computer name must be the same in both vCenter and Windows.